qaiis/qaiis.github.io/index.md

 ---

-*A little about me; I am currently employed at Quantum Analytica where I work as a Machine Learning Engineer (Jr.).
-My interests include Artificial Intelligence, Machine Learning and their applicability in the autonomous vehicles domain.
-When I am not writing code, you will find me playing football, video games, hiking in Islamabad's Margalla Hills, or helping my brother with his startup.
+*A little about me; I am currently pursuing my Master's in Computer Science at the University of Southern California.
+My interests include Artificial Intelligence, Machine Learning, and Software Engineering.
+When I am not writing code, you will find me playing football, video games, hiking in Islamabad's Margalla Hills (pictured above) or helping my brother with his startup.
 I will try to keep this site updated with happenings across my personal life and my professional career.*

 You can check about my different projects on my [projects page](https://qaiis.github.io/projects/)